microsoft/PowerApps-TestEngine/README.md

 ### Import a sample solution

-Log in to Power Apps with a tenant account (not the Microsoft employee account).
-To create one, please visit [this](https://cdx.transform.microsoft.com/my-tenants).
+Log in to Power Apps with a work or school organization account.
+The account used cannot have multi-factor authentication enabled for use with Power Apps.
+For Microsoft employees, you will need to create a test account.

+If you need a test tenant, you can create one by visiting [this](https://cdx.transform.microsoft.com/my-tenants).

-Import the solution of the selected sample(`PowerApps-TestEngine\samples\buttonclicker\ButtonClicker_1_0_0_1_managed.zip`).
+Import the solution of a sample(Eg. `PowerApps-TestEngine\samples\buttonclicker\ButtonClicker_1_0_0_1_managed.zip`).
 Remember the environment that you imported the solution to.
 For information about solution import, please view [this](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions).

 ### Set up the config file